zhounapeuw/NAPE_imaging_analysis/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 Using jupyter notebook to edit and run (SIMA) code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-14) Execute ``jupyter notebook`` and an instance of jupyter will start up in your web browser. |br|
+14) Execute ``jupyter notebook`` and an instance of jupyter will start up in your web browser.

 * Jupyter notebook is a powerful application that allows for editing and running python code.
-Anaconda boots up an instance of python that can be interacted with via the jupyter notebook web client. |br|
+Anaconda boots up an instance of python that can be interacted with via the jupyter notebook web client.

 * The first page that opens in your browser will show the files in your current directory specified in the Anaconda prompt.
 Files with the ipynb (iPython notebook) extension can be clicked and will open the notebook.

 .. image:: _images/anaconda_sima_install/16_jupyter_open.png